-What Happens During College Orientation and Why Your Teen Needs to Attend
+Why Your Teen Needs to Attend

 Your teen may be reluctant about attending orientation or might want to skip critical parts.
 This is a big mistake!
 Not only will they miss out on key information, but some colleges will not permit students to register for classes if they miss or fail to complete the orientation program.

 Here’s what else your student may be able to do during orientation:

 - Scope out extracurricular activities and sign up for ones that are of interest.

 - Hear from division heads about course offerings, course requirements, etc.

 - Take placement tests and make final course selections.